gianpelisser/discord_dashboard/README.md

-# discord_dashboard
+# Discord Dashboard
-DASHBOARD for BOTs - DISCORD
+> DASHBOARD for BOTs - DISCORD

+# Attention:
-This is not my authorship, I'm using a ready-made template and editing it along with the code ready to login with discord.
+> The files in the tests/old_html_php folder are not my authorship, I'm using a ready-made template and editing it along with the code ready to login with discord.
 Credits below:

-Credits to **nouridio** for the temple.
+Credits to **nouridio** for the template.

-Credits to MarkisDev for the dashboard code.
+Credits to **MarkisDev** for the PHP Dashboard code.
 GitHub: "https://github.com/MarkisDev/discordoauth"
 Discord: https://join.markis.dev

+# Attention 2:
+> The code in the discord_dashboard folder is my own.
+I'm using the template created by nouridio as a base for the Home Page (Index).
+Special thanks to my friend PauloHenrique_(MatadorDeFlango).

+# Requirements
+> Python 3.8

+> Run
+`pip install -r requirements.txt`